lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

     :alt: A screenshot of the Table Access Protocol (TAP) Query window.
 	  A list of DP0.2 tables is shown in the top, Metadata panel.
 	  A simple ADQL query is shown in the bottom, ADQL Text panel.
+	  A blue rectangle highlights the ADQL Text panel.
+	  A blue oval highlights the Run Query button.
+          The ADQL Text panel and the "Run Query" button are highlighted with a blue rectangle and a blue oval, respectively.

-    The Table Access Protocol (TAP) Query window with the ADQL query from Step 1.2 entered into its ADQL Text panel.
+    The Table Access Protocol (TAP) Query window with the ADQL query from Step 1.1 entered into its ADQL Text panel.
+The ADQL Text panel and the "Run Query" button are highlighted with a blue rectangle and a blue oval, respectively.

-**1.4.** Find the table of results in the "Table List" panel of the main TOPCAT window.
+**1.4.** Find the table of results in the "Table List" panel of the main TOPCAT window, and then click on the "Display table cell data" icon.
+It is the 4th icon from the left in the row of icons at the top of the main TOPCAT window (it looks like a table with the first row and first column grayed out).
-Since this is short, simple query, TOPCAT will return the table of results pretty rapidly.

 .. figure:: /_static/TOPCAT_CMD_tutorial_03.png
     :name: TOPCAT_CMD_tutorial_03